Natalie Savage Carlson

-Natalie Savage Carlson (October 3, 1906 – September 23, 1997) was a 20th-century American writer of children's books.
+Natalie Savage Carlson (October 3, 1906 – September 23, 1997) was an American writer of children's books.
 For her lifetime contribution as a children's writer, she was United States nominee for the biennial, international Hans Christian Andersen Award in 1966.

-She was born in Kernstown, Virginia of French Canadian descent, and worked many old family stories and folktales into early books like The Talking Cat and Other Stories of French Canada (1952).
+Carlson was born in Kernstown, Virginia, of French Canadian descent, and worked many old family stories and folktales into early books like The Talking Cat and Other Stories of French Canada (1952).
 Carlson published her first story at age eight on the children's page of the Baltimore Sunday Sun.
 For The Family Under the Bridge, she was a runner-up for the 1959 Newbery Medal from the professional librarians, which annually recognizes the "most distinguished contribution to American literature for children".

-Carlson died on September 23, 1997 in Rhode Island.
+Carlson died on September 23, 1997, in Rhode Island.